Best flat pedals for road bikes 2026: 12 options if you don't want to go clipless

 While clipping in has advantages, flat pedals allow you to put your foot down more easily, adjust your foot placement, and wear all kinds of different (not cycling-specific) footwear.
 They're also much more handy if you regularly get off and walk, as standard shoes are just better designed for walking than cycling shoes are.

 I tested all 12 of these pedals on my road bike.
 For the purposes of this guide, I chose to test these pedals cycling around town with different shoes and occasionally on different commuter bikes.
 Nothing tests out a pedal's grip like a rainy ride without mudguards!
-Of course, testing is the backbone of the tech department at Cyclingnews and how we test is taken seriously, so read on to find out more
+To find out more about the testing process of the tech department at Cyclingnews, head over to our how we test page.

 Will Jones